 22. Bolton Abbey

 We love a good abbey in Yorkshire, and few are better than the stunning Bolton Abbey.
 Set in the heart of the scenic Wharfedale countryside across 33,000 acres, the ruined abbey is a beauty, but that’s not all that’s on offer.
 There’s the ancient Strid Wood, with its many trails and activities, as well as a marine fossil quarry, a host of farms and four Grade I listed buildings.
+It’s free entry for pedestrians, but there are parking charges for vehicles.

 Bolton Abbey, Skipton, North Yorkshire, BD23 6EX.